 - Rating: 4.7/5

-Attractions Included – 27 + 1 Premium Attraction Per Card (3,4 and 5-day Cards only)
+Attractions Included – 39 + 1 Premium Attraction Per Pass (3,4 and 5-day Passes only)

-- Grand Canyon South Rim Tour + All You Can Eat and Drink Buffet
+- Grand Canyon South Rim Tour – Re-Open

-- Richard Petty Driving Experience – Ride Along
+- Richard Petty Driving Experience – Ride-Along – Re-Open

 Unlimited All-Inclusive Attractions:

-- Eiffel Tower Experience at Paris Las Vegas – Daytime Ticket
+- Eiffel Tower Experience at Paris Las Vegas – Open – $22

 - and Many more…

-The Las Vegas GO Card is an attraction pass from Smart destinations offering you the chance to experience as many of the available attractions as you can manage from the available list within a certain timescale.
+The Las Vegas GO Pass is an All-Inclusive attraction pass from Smart destinations offering you the chance to experience as many of the available attractions as you can manage from the available list within a certain timescale.
 2,3,4 or 5 consecutive days.

 What is the Las Vegas Explorer Pass?

-Another option instead of the All inclusive option is the Explorer pass.
+Another option instead of the All-inclusive option is the Explorer pass.
 We have a full review on this here.
-But in short, you purchase a number of attractions as opposed to days and visit them at your leisure. perfect for those who just want to see a few attraction at their own pace rather than tearing around the city doing everything.
+But in short, you purchase a number of attractions as opposed to days and visit them at your leisure. perfect for those who just want to see a few attractions at their own pace rather than tearing around the city doing everything.
 Read our full review here.

 How does it Work?